UncleBench/TourOfHeroesAspNetCore/README.md

 ## Frontend

 - Angular 17
   - Standalone components
   - Consistent use of `inject()` instead of stuffing the constructor

 ## Backend

-- ASP.NET Core
+- ASP.NET Core 8
-- .NET 8
-- ErrorOr NuGuet
+- ErrorOr for fluent responses
-- Swagger
+- NSwag with a build task to generate Typescript and C# API clients
 - Entity Framework Core
 - SQLite